Malolos: Commerce

 Chimera Land is an amusement park under construction located in Barangay Sumapang Matanda.
 Once complete, it will be the first sustainable themed park in the Philippines.

 Malolos also serves as the Banking Capital of Bulacan, having the highest number of banking institutions in the province (the city hosts around 46), majority of these are located prominent areas of the city, particularly along Paseo del Congreso Avenue.

 Industry

 Due to its close proximity in Manila and its port, Malolos becomes industrialized.
 Industrial estates, such as First Bulacan Industrial City, where are more than 20 corporations and companies operating their factories inside the estate are a boom.
 Mighty Corporation, a major player in the Philippine tobacco industry, operates a tobacco factory in the city.

 Other industries such as agribusiness, aquaculture, bag making, ceramics, construction, cement making, flowers/ornamentals, furniture, food processing, garments, gifts, houseware making, decor making, jewelry, leather tanning, marble polishing, metallurgy, printing, shoe manufacturing, and textile manufacturing are also present in the city.

-Some of the food products produced in Malolos include Ensaymada Malolos, Inipit, Otap Bread, Atsara, and Bagoong.
+Some of the food products produced in Malolos include Empanada de Kaliskis, Ensaymada Malolos, Inipit, Otap Bread, Atsara, and Bagoong.